JonathanChiang/TidyShell/README.md

 - [x] Build Atom-based IDE on top of radian (installed terminal and radian)

+- [ ] TidyTensors: Allow R users to be first class citizens to pytorch infrastracture

 ## Road Map

 *  Objects with metadata: Attach an object's history so it can be accessed when transferred